Heir Rights (GA)

 In Georgia, each county has a local probate court.
 If you are using EstateExec and you enter the decedent's county of legal residence on the Decedent tab, you will see a direct link to the appropriate court here, usually with more detailed information about the court than the limited search link in the preceding sentence.

-To use a simplified procedure, an heir must submit a Petition for Order Declaring No Administration is Necessary (Form GPCSF-9) to the appropriate court.
+To have the court issue a No Administration Necessary order, an heir must submit a Petition for Order Declaring No Administration is Necessary (Form GPCSF-9) to the appropriate court.
 The petition must contain:

 - Name and address of the decedent